YunoHost/doc/pages/06.contribute/10.packaging_apps/60.advanced/50.hooks/packaging_apps_hooks.md

 ### custom_dns_rules
 [details summary="<i>Customized your DNS rules for your domains</i>" class="helper-card-subtitle text-muted"]

-This hooks is run at the end of the command `yunohost domain dns suggest` or equivalent action in webadmin.
+This hook is run at the end of the command `yunohost domain dns suggest` or equivalent action in webadmin.

-Thanks to this hooks you can customize
+Thanks to This hook you can customize

 ##### No environment variable